Omeruo’s Leganes held to goalless draw by Ramon Azeez’s Granada | Goal.com

 Omeruo’s Leganes held to goalless draw by Ramon Azeez’s Granada

-Ramon Azeez made the Granada starting XI and was able to claim a point over Kenneth Omeruo’s Leganes on Monday night in La Liga.
+Ramon Azeez made the Granada starting XI and his side was able to claim a point in a 0-0 draw with Kenneth Omeruo’s Leganes on Monday night in La Liga.

+He had been an unused substitute in the 2-1 win over Oghenekaro Etebo’s Getafe at the restart of league activities.

-For Omeruo, he was completing 90 minutes for the third time since the league restart, failing to get any minutes only in one game which was a 2-0 defeat away to giants Barcelona last week.
+For Omeruo, he completed 90 minutes for the third time since the league restart, after failing to get any minutes in only one game which was a 2-0 defeat away to Barcelona last week.

 This match at the Estadio Butarque did not have much action, but it was a little feisty with eight yellow cards being produced, four for both teams.